folio-org/stripes-smart-components/lib/SearchAndSort/SearchAndSortQuery.md

 }
 ```

-### Overriding by dropping in a slice of `initialState`
+### Using a slice of `initialState`
-Although initialization via `location` or `initialSearch` should suffice in most cases, `initialSearchState`, `initialFilterState` and `initialSortState` are all props that, as their name suggests, supply the component with a default query state for initialization and resets.
+Blank values are a use-case that may not be captured at all in `initialSearch` or the location query.
+Internal logic removes these values before applying them to the browser location, so they cannot be derived from the location itself - so we need another means to do so. `initialSearchState`, `initialFilterState` and `initialSortState` are all props that, as their name suggests, supply the component with a default query state for initialization and resets - this includes a way to apply blank values - or any value if it isn't present in the browser location.
 ```
 <SearchAndSortQuery
-  initialSortState={{sort: 'name'}}
+  initialSortState={{ sort: 'name' }}
+  initialSearchState={{ query: '', qindex: '' }}
 > ...
 </SearchAndSortQuery>
 ```